K97i/K97i/README.md

 # Hey!

+What happens when you give a man tons of time?
+You get me.

-**I'm K97i,** A no-nonsense Music Producer, content creator, accidental tech support, CSGO silver scrub, and programmer?
+Hello!
+I’m K97i.
+I’m a music producer and have been for 4 years (as of 2023).
+I'm also a content creator, CSGO silver scrub, and programmer?

-I used to work heavily with the Realm of Harmony in 2022, now spending time in the [r/techsupport Discord](rtech.support/discord) to help people, and help the mods program Specify, and the [Foxtale2614 Discord](https://discord.gg/NMjvvthekD) to hang out with fellow Ninjago nerds.
+I used to work heavily with the Realm of Harmony in 2022, now spending time in the [Foxtale2614 Discord](https://discord.gg/NMjvvthekD) to hang out with fellow Ninjago nerds.

 _Small list of accomplishments?:_